ACUFO indexHome

 Summary:

-In 1967, William J. Martin, a Navy airman from N.A.S. of New York in VP839, a reserve unit, wrote to US ufologist Richard H. Hall, Assistant Director of the National Investigation Committee on Aerial Phenomena (NICAP), to ask how he could join this organization.
+In 1967, William J. Martin, a Navy airman from the N.A.S. of New York in VP839, a reserve unit, wrote to the U.S. ufologist Richard H. Hall, Assistant Director of the National Investigation Committee on Aerial Phenomena (NICAP), to ask how he could join this organization.

 He explained that as close as he could recall, it happened in June or July 1944.
 He was on a patrol from Eniwetak in a PB4Y-1 (B-24D) of Squadron VB 108, commanded by E.C.
 Renfro.
 His pilot was Lt.
 F. Ackermann, USNR, the co-pilot was Ens.
 Folson, and in the crew were F. Mares, R. Kenesky, C.C.
 Van Willigan, H. Thompson, one Schiefelbein, R. Colberson, D.E.
 Turalson, one other unidentified man operating an onboard radar, and himself.